 The Casa Alitalia at Rome Fiumicino airport is a well-designed, stylish business lounge.
 Alitalia has partnered up with some big Italian brands such as Poltrona Frau for the interior and Lavazza for the coffee to showcase the best of what Italy has to offer.

 That clearly is on show when you look at the food buffet.
 The Casa Alitalia lounge features an open kitchen where most of the food is freshly prepared.

 There is a wide selection of tasty Italian dishes at the buffet, as well as a salad bar and a large amount of sweets and canapés.
 The highlight is perhaps the pizza, whish is prepared in the pizza ovens of the open kitchen.

-Another highlight of the Casa Alitalia lounge is the manned bar, where you can get proper barista coffee and a wide variety of alcoholic drinks and cocktails.
+Another highlight of the Casa Alitalia lounge at Rome Fiumicino airport is the manned bar, where you can get proper barista coffee and a wide variety of alcoholic drinks and cocktails.